Cwighty/nutrinova/README.md

 # NutriNova
 ## CI/CD
-- [ ] Deployment pipline
+- [x] Deployment pipline
+- [x] Automated testing and linting in the pipeline (abort build if fails)
+- [x] Live production environment
+- [x] https support

 ## Authentication

 - [ ] The application will use a SSO provider to handle sign-ups for new users and logins for existing users.
-(Authentication and user account support)
+(Authentication)
 - [ ] Users can authenticate so that their data can be persisted.
-(Authentication and user account support)
+(Authentication)
 - [ ] Users will only have access to their information and won't be able to see other people's information.
-(Authentication and user account support)
+(Authentication)
 - [ ] Users can easily log out of their accounts for convenience and security.
-(Authentication and user account support)
+(Authentication)

-## Foods/Ingredients
+## Foods/Ingredients (Lots of reading/writing data)

 ### View Used Foods/Ingredients

 - [ ] Overview list of my saved foods (all that have been imported/used before).
-(Network Calls - read data)
 - [ ] Sort and filter foods.
-(Experience Requirements - Organized and smooth experience)
 - [ ] See details about the food/ingredient.
-(Network Calls - read data)

 ### Edit Foods/Ingredients (Custom input components)

 - [ ] Edit the details of a food.
-(Network Calls - write data)
 - [ ] Changing a food should not change recorded history totals.

 ### Search Foods/Ingredients (USDA API)

 - [ ] Search and import foods from USDA API.
-(Network Calls - read data)
 - [ ] Adjust imported foods from the USDA API.
-(Network Calls - write data)
-- [ ] Search results to appear in at most 3 seconds.
-(Experience Requirements - Organized and smooth experience)

-### Create Food
+### Create Food (generic form input components)

 - [ ] Create custom foods.
-(Network Calls - write data)
 - [ ] Validate user-created custom foods.
 (Error handling)
 - [ ] Specify details like name, nutritional facts, and macronutrients.
-(3+ generic form input components)

 ## Individual/Managed Profiles

 ### Single Profile

 - [ ] Users can create a profile just for them.
-(Authentication and user account support)
+(Authentication)

 ### Multi-Profile

 - [ ] Manage profiles for one or more individuals.
-(Authentication and user account support)
+(Authentication)
 - [ ] Switch between profiles without logging out.
-(Authentication and user account support)
+(Authentication)
 - [ ] Add a new profile for a new person.
-(Authentication and user account support)
+(Authentication)
 - [ ] Profile context to share patient details across flows (Client-side state stores)

-## Recipe
+## Recipe (Lots of reading/writing data)

-### Create Recipe
+### Create Recipe  (generic form input components)

 - [ ] Create a recipe from stored foods.
-(Network Calls - write data)
 - [ ] Provide food and amount.
-(3+ generic form input components)
 - [ ] Measure foods in different ways.
-(3+ generic form input components)
 - [ ] Write notes about a recipe.
-(3+ generic form input components)

 ### Edit Recipe

 - [ ] Edit the details of a recipe.
-(Network Calls - write data)

 ### View Recipes/Details

 - [ ] Overview of my recipe library.
-(Network Calls - read data)
 - [ ] Filter and sort recipes.
-(Experience Requirements - Organized and smooth experience)

 ## Meal Records/Details

 ### Record Meal

 - [ ] Record what meals have been eaten and when.
-(Network Calls - write data)
 - [ ] Meals can consist of multiple recipes and foods.
-(Network Calls - write data)

 ### View Recorded Meals/Details

 - [ ] View a history of meals.
-(Network Calls - read data)

 ### Edit Meal Records

 - [ ] Edit the amount of meal that was fed.
-(Network Calls - write data)

 ## Onboarding

 ### User Info

 - [ ] Identifying questions at initial sign-in.
 (Authentication)
-- [ ] Cache onboarding progress in local storage on page leave ( Local Storage )
+- [ ] Cache onboarding progress in local storage on page leave (Local Storage)

 ### Patient Profile

 - [ ] Set up new profiles for each patient.
-(Authentication and user account support)
+(Authentication)
+- [ ] Can quick switch between patients. (generic layout components)

 ### Account Settings

 - [ ] Access and edit account information.
-(Authentication and user account support)
+(Authentication)

-## Dashboard
+## Dashboard (generic layout components)

 ### Daily Summary

 - [ ] Daily summary of nutritional information.
-(Network Calls - read data)

 ### Goals Summary

 - [ ] Summaries of nutritional goals.
-(Network Calls - read data)

 ### Alerts/Notification

 - [ ] Alerts/notifications for when to eat.
 (Toasts / Websockets)

+# Stretch Goals

-### Meal Schedule
+## Meal Schedule

 - [ ] Schedule meals for the week.
-(Network Calls - write data)

 ## Goals

 ### Set a Nutrition Goal

 - [ ] Set goals for a macro or a nutrient.
-(Network Calls - write data)

 ### View Goals

 - [ ] Visualize my goal.
-(Network Calls - read data)

 ## Interactions

 - [ ] Update nutritional goals when recording a meal.
-(Network Calls - write data)

-## Growth Features

 ### Reports

 - [ ] View reports.
-(Network Calls - read data)

 ### Export Reports

 - [ ] Export reports.
-(Network Calls - read data)

 ## Module Library

 - [ ] Enable a module.
-(Network Calls - write data)

 ### Allergen Alerts